59 Low Growing Perennial Plants For Garden Edges and Borders

 The narrow light-green leaves of Blue-Eyed Grass for dense, tufted clumps that resemble grass.

-Don’t let it fool you—Blue-Eyed Grass is a gorgeous perennial with purple flowers, not a grass species.
+Don’t let the name fool you—blue-eyed grass is a gorgeous perennial with purple flowers, not a grass species.
+Instead, it’s situated in the Iris family.
 Nevertheless, its sword-like, upward-growing leaves make it look like grass when it isn’t in bloom.

 Blue Star Creeper